|Remember Me to Paradise

 “We have time for a quickie,” she says as she undresses.

-me a few moments to get used to my new body.
+few moments to get used to my new body.
 When I get the hang of it, I am eager to change.
-I am wondering
+I am wondering how bizarre my

 But the Messenger is already dressed and looking at the horizon.